weder96/aws-certification-learning/module-26/README.md

     - In an EC2/On-Premises deployment, a deployment group is a set of individual instances targeted for a deployment.
         - In an in-place deployment, the instances in the deployment group are updated with the latest application revision.
         - In a blue/green deployment, traffic is rerouted from one set of instances to another by deregistering the original instances from a load balancer and registering a replacement set of instances that typically has the latest application revision already installed.

+### Key Features

+- **Supports EC2 & On-Premises Deployments**: CodeDeploy can manage deployments to EC2 instances as well as on-premises servers, making it a flexible solution for hybrid cloud environments.
+- **Deployment Strategies**: CodeDeploy supports multiple deployment strategies, including:
+  - **Rolling deployments**: Gradual deployment of new application versions to EC2 instances.
+  - **Blue/Green deployments**: Shifting traffic between two environments (blue and green) to ensure minimal downtime and rapid rollback capabilities.
+- **Integrated with AWS Services**: Easily integrates with services like CodePipeline for CI/CD, and Lambda for serverless deployments.
+- **Customizable Deployment**: CodeDeploy allows you to customize deployment scripts (like hooks) to run specific actions at various stages of the deployment process.

+### Use Cases

+- **Automated Application Deployment**: Ideal for automatically deploying updates to applications on EC2 instances, Lambda, or on-premises systems.
+- **Zero-Downtime Deployments**: Blue/Green deployments help ensure that your application has no downtime during updates.